A New Year, and the Choice to Keep Writing

 What will you continue?

-Not what you'll promise.
+Not what will you promise.

-Not what you'll announce.
+Not what will you announce.

-This Story Is Still Here—On Purpose
+This Story Is Still Here on Purpose

 It carried its weight across the calendar change.